 According to QuestMobile, the average time Chinese citizens spent on the mobile internet climbed from an already high 6.8 hours a day during Chinese New Year, to an astonishing 7.3 hours after the holiday as coronavirus took hold.

-How Companies Should Respond
+How Companies Have Responded

 In developing any response to the Coronavirus, it is critical that companies remain sensitive to consumers’ needs and align with the public’s interest.
 JD.com Provides an excellent example.
 The Chinese ecommerce company recently announced the creation of 35,000 new jobs for people who have been displaced by the coronavirus in China.
 The jobs they are creating include full- and part-time positions for warehouse workers, delivery drivers and remote customer-service workers.